 The newfound power of tech workers

-[HALF MOON BAY, California] Ash Carter, the former secretary of defense, understands why employees of technology companies have opposed partnerships and contracts with the US government when it comes to artificial intelligence.
+ASH Carter, the former US secretary of defense, understands why employees of technology companies have opposed partnerships and contracts with the US government when it comes to artificial intelligence.

 The sentiment comes at a time of strained relationships between Silicon Valley technology behemoths and the US government.